-Bluestacks has a love-hate relationship with antivirus software, and the latter can cause all manner of problems which hinder the programs ability to open up correctly.
+Bluestacks has a love-hate relationship with antivirus software, and the latter can cause all manner of problems that hinder the program’s ability to open up correctly.
 The steps to temporarily disable the antivirus will depend on what program and which version you are using.
 Refer to your respective program’s support page or official documentation for detailed steps as these can differ significantly.
-For the sake of example, we are using Avast to demonstrate how to disable an antivirus temporarily.
+For the sake of example, we are using Avast to demonstrate how to disable antivirus temporarily.

 - To begin, start by right-clicking on the Avast icon located in the Windows system tray.

 - In the contextual drop-down menu, move your mouse to ”Avast shields control”.

 - In the expanded menu that appears, select one of the ”Disable” options.
 We don’t recommend choosing ”Disable permanently” as this leaves the PC vulnerable to threats and attacks.
 Opt instead for ”Disable for 10 minutes” or ”Disable for 1 hour”, allowing you enough time to see if this has resolved the Bluestacks issue.

 - When prompted, hit ”Yes” on the ”Do you want to continue?” popup.

 - Launch Bluestacks.